 The United Way agrees that the benefits of ensuring that all Persons with Disabilities have access and information to make the best choices possible is important.
 This program goes well beyond the science of eating healthy and staying active - it gives us the ability to explore food in the social sense as well.
 Coming together as a group; learning and sharing in the process is what has made this program the success it is today.

-- Only an ILRC staff member can assess your suitability and refer you to Good Food Bag
+- Only an ILRC staff member can assess your suitability and refer you to this program

-- Not all participants will be suitable, but ILRC staff will discuss this in detail with you
+- Not all participants may be suitable, but ILRC staff will discuss this in detail with you

-- Participants will only receive Good Food Bag for a pre-determined period of time
+- Participants will only receive food gifts for a pre-determined period of time

-- Participants will agree to a clear schedule of dates for which they will receive the Good Food Bag.
+- Participants will agree to a clear schedule of dates for which they will receive the food gift

-- Participants are required to pick up their food gift on that day only between 1:30pm and 3:00pm
+- Participants are required to attend a workshop that ends in recieving your food gift that will begin at 1:30pm and conclude no later than 3:00pm

 Please note that Good Food Bag is intended only as an education tool to enable independent persons with disabilities to become familiar with and learn more about making healthy choices.
 This is not intended as emergency food or as a substitute for the amazing and much needed work undertaken by other organizations that provide that specific service.